oddity-agency/php-uml-crafter/README.md

 # Php Uml Crafter

-This package generates uml from php code
+This package generates uml from php code.
+PlantUML is required to see the diagram, you can either install the plugin in your code editor or use a online tool visualize it.

 ## Installation